 In order to get the most out of a sport or activity, it is best to seek the advice of a knowledgeable shoe store like Lucky Feet Shoes, if you plan to begin a regular jogging program.

 Custom orthotics might assist in alleviating the strain on your lower legs if you have flat feet.
 With the guidance of your orthotics, you'll be able to choose the right footwear for your legs and ankles.

-Now, if the middle of your foot doesn't touch the ground or if you have really high arches, you need shoes that provide support and a lot of cushioning to absorb the extra pressure.
+Now, if the middle of your foot doesn't touch the ground or if you have really high arches, you need shoes that provide support, shock absorption, and extra cushioning to absorb the extra pressure.

 Wear Shoes Designed Specifically For Running

 You should get your feet checked out by a professional at a local running store and buy the right shoes for your stride and form.